Shobha Shukla – CNS

 When I asked Roberto how and when his friendship with Rolle begin, he said emphatically: “It is not just a friendship, it is a relationship.”

 They met in a gym about a year ago, soon after Rolle had arrived in Mexico City and was struggling to find his feet.
 “Meeting Rolle was the best thing that has happened to me”, said Roberto.
-“I have had many relationships with guys in the past whom I had met through the internet or in clubs.
+“I have had many relationships with guys in the past whom I had met through the internet on Transgender Dating platforms and other sites, or even in clubs.
 But the moment I met Rolle in the gym, I just felt that he was different from the rest and was the one I was waiting for.
 Obviously at that moment we did not know about the HIV positive condition of each other.
 After a couple of days he got to know everything about me because I wanted to start my relationship with honesty.
 And then he told me that he too was HIV positive.
 I said wow, then we have more things in common to share!”

 UNDETECTABLE EQUALS UNTRANSMITTABLE

 At this point of our conversation I became curious to know what protection methods they were using to prevent infecting the other with their strain of the HIV virus.
 They both replied almost in unison that they had unprotected sex as both had undetectable viral loads and so they were untransmittable.
 Both get their viral load tested once every four months.

 Wow! here was a living example of U=U (UequalsU) or undetectable equals untransmittable.
 And just the previous day I had spoken to Bruce Richards, founder of the Prevention Access Campaign, who is credited with launching the profoundly game-changing U=U campaign in July 2016 to share the groundbreaking scientific evidence that people living with HIV (PLHIV) who are on ART and have reduced their viral loads to an undetectable level cannot transmit the virus sexually to other.